fweiss/arduino-tdd/README.md

 There is a problem at step 10.
 It expects that the gtest directory already exists.
 Google Tests Runner in run configuration.

+Tip: Instead of #define UNIT_TESTING in each test file, you can add it the the run configuration.
+GCC C++ Compiler > Preprocessor

+### Setiing up run configurations

+Follow the linked instructions for setting up the gtest environment.

+For the Release environment, add the include directory, but that directory ought to be split between test and release.

 ## Target platforms
 The following IoT platforms were used to validate this project: